DaniasHerlambang/A-SWOT-ANALYSIS-TOOL-FOR-INDONESIAN-SMALL-AND-MEDIUM-ENTERPRISE/README.md

 4. it displays SME posture and display strategy suggestions

+can be seen in the "USER INTERFACE" folder

 # Platform

 WINDOWS , the software has been converted into a single executable application using Py2exe.